Issue Areas: At-Risk Youth, Education/Dropout Prevention, Mentoring, Tutoring, Youth Development

 Issue Areas: Mentoring, Youth Development

 Description: Camp Alexander is a non-profit corporation which is funded by the United Way and private donations.
 The purpose of the corporation is to maintain this wonderful facility for outdoor environmental education and family activities.
 Their mission is to empower children with wisdom, life skills, positive character traits, self confidence and provide a safe place for growth and enrichment in the great outdoors.
-Camp Alexander has recreation, crafts, and education facilities, as well as a mountain bike course, 2 lakes, a shooting range, a ropes course, and a climbing wall.
+Camp Alexander has recreation, crafts, and education facilities, as well as a mountain bike course, 2 lakes, and a ropes course.

 Volunteer Activities/Events: Assisting with camps and field days for schools, including help running team building games/activities.
 Also, maintenance of the camp is something they always need help with.